-Note: If you supply a color profile here, PStill will include it in the PDF result, but not use it otherwise (as per PDF/X spec.).
-If you want the color profile to be applied set it in the color profile dialog instead (to open click the small vertical button left of the CMYK/RGB option).
+Note: If you supply a color profile here, PStill will only include it in the PDF result, but not use it otherwise (as per PDF/X spec.).
+The PDF result can get larger, so if you get suddenly very large PDF results be sure to uncheck this option - maybe you have left it on for some reason.